tldr-pages/tldr/pages/linux/apt.md

 `apt install {{package}}`

-- Remove a package (using "purge" instead also removes configuration files):
+- Remove a package (using "purge" instead also removes its configuration files):

 `apt remove {{package}}`

-- Upgrade installed packages to newest available versions:
+- Upgrade installed packages to the newest available versions:

 `apt upgrade`